theo-armour/2021/pages/apps-data-media/draw-svg-vector.md

 ### 2021-06-07

-Concepts seems to be leading - woorks wherever I need it
+Concepts seems to be leading - works wherever I need it

 ## Web Drawing SVG